-Collaborative Planning Theory is one of the most widely practices theories which takes into account the roles of the people for a better plan making.
-Collaborative planning has four component
+Collaborative Planning Theory is one of the most widely practiced theories which takes into account the roles of the people for a better plan making.

 1. Arenas of discourse are produced and reproduced.
 Arenas refers to the spaces where negotiations and re-negotiations take place.